pymedphys/pymedphys/lib/pymedphys/docs/contrib/dive/create-streamlit-exe.md

 The final built application for your current OS will be contained within `js/app/dist`.

-If you would like to dig deeper into what the above is doing under the hood, then read on.
+If you would like to dig deeper into what the above is doing under the hood, or you would like to adapt PyMedPhys' approach to your own Streamlit project, then read on.

 ## Approach overview